FAQs

 Q: How can I take an Honors class?

-A: Students interested in taking honors classes are required to take a test.
-Placement into an Honors course will be determined during the first weeks of school upon completion of an assessment.
-More information will be provided to students by their teachers.
+A: Scholars interested in taking honors classes are required to take a test.
+Upon completing an assessment, placement into an Honors course will be determined during the first weeks of school.
+Scholars' teachers will provide more information.

 Q: Is there a Math Diagnostic Exam?